L-607/emqx-docs/en_US/modules/watsons_script_copy_file.md

 # EMQX & Watsons SDES Script - CopyFile

 ## Function Explanation
+CopyFile is mainly used for copying files such as POS reports, sales data, and purchase records, by specifying the source file path and destination path, a file can be copied from one location to another.
+This can allow employees of Watsons stores to efficiently back up and copy data files such as POS reports, facilitating financial accounting and sales analysis work.
 ## Configuration method
 The main process is: Add Job--->Add Task--->Edit Script
 ## Demo Screenshot